 Threats Posed by Extreme Heat

-Extreme heat is one of the leading causes of weather-related deaths in the United States, killing an average of more than 600 per year from 1999-2009, more than all other impacts (except hurricanes) combined.
-The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as four of the top 10 deadliest U.S. disasters since 1980.
+Extreme heat is one of the leading causes of weather-related deaths in the United States, killing an average of more than 600 people per year from 1999-2009, more than all other impacts (except hurricanes) combined.
+The Billion Dollar Weather Disasters database compiled by the National Oceanic and Atmospheric Administration lists heat waves as six of the top 10 deadliest U.S. disasters since 1980.

-How to Build Resilience
+How to Build Resilience to Extreme Heat

-- A set of strategies to build resilience to extreme heat are laid out in our publication, “Resilience Strategies for Extreme Heat.”
+Strategies to build resilience to extreme heat are laid out in our publication, “Resilience Strategies for Extreme Heat.”
 Some strategies include:

 - Installing cool and green roofs and cool pavement to reduce the urban heat island effect.